 Aptly named, this olde-worlde stone cottage is located in the eastern reaches of the Brecon Beacons National Park.
 With plenty of leafy walks and bike tracks straight from the doorstep, there are days of rural adventures to be enjoyed.
 Even on the wildest winter days, you’ll feel cosy and relaxed at Far Away Cottage, where you can hunker down and enjoy the simple pleasures of reading books or playing board games.

-- The unrivalled views across the Brecon Beacons hill tops
+- The unrivalled views across the Sugar Loaf Mountain

 - Feeling utterly secluded and surrounded by nature

 - Unwinding amongst the cosy and relaxing interiors

 Set in the heart of the Black Mountains, not too far, but just the right distance from the market town of Abergavenny, you’ll feel well and truly off-the-beaten-track than at this cosy bolthole.
 Hidden away at the top of a steep track the cottage may not be accessible to low sports cars or those with mobility issues, but the hilltop views once you’re there will make it completely worth it.
 While away the hours on the pretty terrace and let the tranquillity of such a remote location wash over you.

 Hay Bluff House, Hay-on-Wye (4 miles) – sleeps 8

 - Challenging your family to a game of pool

 - Discovering your own private waterfall